DaveStutler/G9/README.md

 * We check the MSE and accurary_score for performance, as well as illustrating the classification report on our result.

+## Model 2: Binary Classification Using SVM - Linear vs. Circular Collisions
+### Description
+To further classifying the Linear vs Circular Collisions, we attempt at using a SVM model to illustrate the boundary between the 2 particle collider.
+To do this, we isolate 2 features with the highest correlation between them and illustrate an contour graph.
+* **Architecture**: In our svm model, we take features `dEdx_DeuteronPlus_Isolated;1` and `dEdx_AlphaPlus_Isolated;1` because they have cor = 0.75, the highest correlation between any features, with Radial Basis Function Kernel (RBF) function to as our kernel.
+* We check the accurary_score for performance, as well as illustrating the classification report on our result.

-## Model 2: Linear Regression - Predicting the Count of Each Decayed Particle
+## Model 3: Regression - Predicting the Count of Each Decayed Particle
 ### Description
 To increase the complexity of our project, we decided to make an attempt at predicting the count of decayed particles detected at a certain stopping power and position under either a circular or linear collision.
 To do